Snowflake

 Disrupting a Multi-Billion Dollar Market

-Throughout its remarkable journey, Snowflake turned to ZOOM's data-driven positioning process three times.
+Throughout its remarkable journey, Snowflake turned to ZOOM's data-driven positioning process four times.
 When CMO Denise Persson joined Snowflake in 2016, she wasted no time engaging ZOOM.
-Denise had hired ZOOM in her prior role as CMO of Apigee to prepare the company for a successful IPO..
+Denise had hired ZOOM in her prior role as CMO of Apigee to prepare the company for a successful IPO.
 Her mission was clear: position an unknown startup's groundbreaking approach against entrenched incumbents.

 Dominating a Massive Market Category